playframework/playframework/documentation/manual/working/javaGuide/main/akka/JavaAkka.md

 @[actor](code/javaguide/akka/HelloActor.java)

-Notice here that the `HelloActor` defines a static method called `props`, this returns a `Props` object that describes how to create the actor.
+Notice here that the `HelloActor` defines a static field called `props`, this returns a `Props` object that describes how to create the actor.
 This is a good Akka convention, to separate the instantiation logic from the code that creates the actor.

 Another best practice shown here is that the messages that `HelloActor` sends and receives are defined as static inner classes of another class called `HelloActorProtocol`: